jeremyakers/tch-patient-360-demo/snowflake_support_reproduction.md

 **Expected:**
 - Agent uses cortex_search tool
-- Returns up to 50 results (as configured in max_results)
+- Returns results using the configured search service

 **Actual:**
 - Agent uses cortex_search tool
-- Returns exactly 10 results (ignoring max_results=50 configuration)
+- Returns exactly 10 results (appears to use default limit)
 - Agent thinking says: "✅ Found 10 search results"
+- Search services are not properly attached (show as `<nil>` in UI)

 ## Evidence

-1. **API Request Logs**: Confirmed payload contains correct `search_service` with fully qualified names and `max_results: 50`
+1. **API Request Logs**: Confirmed payload contains correct `search_service` with fully qualified names
 2. **API Response**: Returns 200 OK with "successfully created" message
-3. **Snowsight UI**: Shows `<nil>` for service names
+3. **Snowsight UI**: Shows `<nil>` for service names (even after removing `max_results`)
-4. **Runtime Behavior**: Always returns 10 results regardless of max_results setting
+4. **Runtime Behavior**: Always returns 10 results (default limit)
+5. **Configuration Variations Tested**:
+   - With `max_results: 50` → `<nil>` services, 10 results
+   - Without `max_results` (matching API docs) → `<nil>` services, 10 results

 ## Expected Behavior

 1. Cortex Search services should be properly attached to the agent
-2. Service names should display correctly in Snowsight UI
+2. Service names should display correctly in Snowsight UI (not `<nil>`)
-3. `max_results` parameter should be honored at runtime
+3. Agent should be able to use the configured search services at runtime
-4. Agent should return up to 50 results when configured with `max_results: 50`

 ## Suspected Root Cause

 The Cortex Agents REST API appears to:
-1. Accept the `tool_resources` configuration without error
+1. Accept the `tool_resources` configuration for Cortex Search without error
+2. Return 200 OK "successfully created"
-2. Not properly persist the Cortex Search tool configurations
+3. **But NOT properly persist the Cortex Search tool configurations**
+4. The search services show as `<nil>` in Snowsight UI
-3. Fall back to a default `max_results` value of 10
+5. Runtime behavior falls back to default limits (10 results)

+This persists **even when the payload exactly matches the documented schema** (without `max_results`).

 This suggests either:
-- A bug in the agent creation endpoint that silently ignores Cortex Search tool_resources
+- A bug in the agent creation endpoint that silently ignores Cortex Search `tool_resources`
-- A limitation in the current API version where Cortex Search tools cannot be pre-configured on persisted agents
+- A limitation where Cortex Search tools cannot be pre-configured on persisted agents via REST API
+- The API may only support Cortex Analyst in `tool_resources`, not Cortex Search
-- A mismatch between the documented API schema and actual implementation
+- A mismatch between Snowsight UI capabilities and REST API capabilities

 ## Related Documentation